vl4ds/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 Preferences
 ^^^^^^^^^^^

-The *preferences* section is responsible for defining the screens that appear in the mobile app when a SmartApp isnstalled or updated.
+The *preferences* section is responsible for defining the screens that appear in the mobile app when a SmartApp is installed or updated.
 These screens allow the user to specify which devices the SmartApp interacts with along with other configuration options that affect its behavior.

 Pre-defined Callbacks